New Zealand census: Conducting the census

 Until 2018, census forms were hand-delivered by census workers during the lead-in to the census, with one form per person and a special form with questions about the dwelling.
 In addition, teams of census workers attempt to cover all hospitals, camp grounds, workplaces and transport systems where people might be found at midnight.

 In 2018, the process was different.
 The majority of households received an access code in the post and were encouraged to complete their census online.
 If preferred, households could request paper census forms.

-The smallest geographic unit used in the census for population data is the mesh block, which there are 53,589 of, with an average of 88 people in each.
+The 2023 census could be completed online or on paper forms.
+Forms with an access code were mailed out to householders from 20 February, but paper forms could be requested online or by telephone (free call 0800 CENSUS (0800 236–787)).

-The 2023 census can be completed online or on paper forms.
-Forms with an access code were mailed out to householders from 20 February, but paper forms can be requested online or by telephone (free call 0800 CENSUS (0800 236-787)).
+The smallest geographic unit used in the census for population data is the mesh block.
+There are 53,589 mesh blocks, with an average of 88 people in each.